ecarter99/EMA_LSTM_model/README.md

 3. A full list of dependencies can be found in the environment.txt file used to setup the conda environment

 ## Features
-There are some limitations on what can be included and what should not be excluded using the config.
-I plan to try to clear up as many discrepancies here as possible.
+** Features included can be found in the script in the preprocess_encodings() function ** future work would be to include the option to adjust which features to use in the config file

 ## Output
 All output can be found in the output/ directory.
 Each run is specified by the timestamp at which the model was executed.